-- 32.4.
+- 30.4.
 Cardholders should be warned that they will be liable for all losses if they have acted fraudulently.
 Cardholders may be held liable for all losses if they have acted with gross negligence or have failed to inform the card issuer as soon as reasonably practicable after having found that their cards have been lost or stolen.
-Cardholders should be warned that this may apply if they fail to follow the safeguards or meet their obligations set out in sections 28.2 and 31.1 above if such failure has caused the losses. - 32.5.
+Cardholders should be warned that this may apply if they fail to follow the safeguards or meet their obligations set out in sections 26.2 and 29.1 above if such failure has caused the losses. - 30.5.
 A card issuer which is a party to a shared electronic system should not avoid liability to a cardholder in respect of any loss arising from the use of the card either caused or contributed by another party to the system.

-33. Treatment of Credit Balances
+31. Treatment of Credit Balances

+31.1.
 Card issuers should refund any credit balance outstanding on a credit card account to the cardholder within 7 working days from the date of receipt of the cardholder's request in accordance with the cardholder's instructions.
 Card issuers should not forfeit any unclaimed credit balance at any time.
 Such amount should be refunded to any person who can prove a good claim on the credit balance at any future time.

-34. Direct Mailing
+32. Direct Mailing

+32.1.
 When card issuers enter into direct mailing agreements with suppliers in the marketing of goods or services to credit cardholders, the agreements should specify the conditions for refunds to cardholders (for example, when the goods are returned by the cardholder to the supplier within a specified period) and the period within which such refunds should be effected.

-35. Cheques
+33. Cheques

-- 35.1.
-In addition to the detailed terms and conditions, institutions should make readily available to customers general descriptive information about the use of cheques at the time a current account is opened, including - - (a) the distinction between "bearer" and "order" cheques; - (b) the additional protection that is afforded to customers through the use of crossed cheques; - (c) how a cheque may be made out so as to reduce the risk of unauthorized alteration: - (d) the procedures for stopping payment on a cheque (including in the event of loss of the cheque), and any fees or charges which may apply to this service; - (e) how an institution will treat a cheque which is incorrectly completed, altered without authorization, post-dated or out of date, including whether the cheque will be returned and the related fees and charges which may apply; - (f) how an institution will treat a cheque drawn on an account which has insufficient funds, including that the institution reserves the right to dishonour the cheque, the effects of dishonour and the related fees and charges which may apply; and - (g) the usual time taken to clear a cheque and any restrictions which apply to use or withdrawal of the relevant funds pending clearance.
+- 33.1.
+In addition to the detailed terms and conditions, institutions should make readily available to customers general descriptive information about the use of cheques at the time a current account is opened, including - - (a) the distinction between "bearer" and "order" cheques; - (b) the additional protection that is afforded to customers through the use of crossed cheques; - (c) how a cheque may be made out so as to reduce the risk of unauthorized alteration; - (d) the procedures for stopping payment on a cheque (including in the event of loss of the cheque), and any fees or charges which may apply to this service; - (e) how an institution will treat a cheque which is incorrectly completed, altered without authorization, post-dated or out of date, including whether the cheque will be returned and the related fees and charges which may apply; - (f) how an institution will treat a cheque drawn on an account which has insufficient funds, including that the institution reserves the right to dishonour the cheque, the effects of dishonour and the related fees and charges which may apply; and - (g) the usual time taken to clear a cheque and any restrictions which apply to use or withdrawal of the relevant funds pending clearance.

-35.2.
+33.2.
 Institutions should also warn customers to exercise caution in the safekeeping of cheque books.
 Customers should report the loss of any signed cheques, blank cheques or cheque books as soon as possible, so that the cheque may be stopped before it has been presented for payment.
 In particular, cheques should not be pre-signed in blank.
+Institutions should also advise customers of the additional protection that is afforded through the use of crossed cheques.

-36. Cross-border Payments
+34. Cross-border Payments